develop-me/bootcamp--week-06--php/challenges/03/02/README.md

 ### Instructions

+For each question:

-For each question, create the class(es) in the correct namespace and then copy the given code as a method in your `Challenges` class, then call the new method from the `start()` method.
+- Create the class(es) in the correct namespace
+- Copy the given code as a method in your `Challenges` class
+- Call the new method from the `start()` method

 The `Challenges` class will get quite long and [look something like this](https://github.com/develop-me/week-08--laravel/blob/master/challenges/02/01/answers/app/Challenges.php).

 To check your answers run `php bootstrap.php`.